Resonant-cavity-enhanced photo detector

+Resonant-cavity-enhanced photodetectors, also known as RCE photodetectors, are sensors designed to detect light or other forms of electromagnetic radiation.
+They achieve this by utilizing an optical cavity—a configuration of mirrors or other optical elements that forms a cavity resonator for light waves, allowing for more efficient targeting of specific wavelengths.

-Resonant-cavity-enhanced photo detectors (or RCE photodetectors) are sensors of light or other electromagnetic radiation which use an optical cavity to more efficiently target specific wavelengths.
-With RCE photodetectors, the active device structure of a photodetectors is placed inside a Fabry–Pérot interferometer.
-The interferometer has two parallel surfaces between which selected wavelengths of light can be made to resonate, amplifying their optical field.
-Though the active device structure of the RCE detectors remains close to conventional photodetectors, the amplification effect of the optical cavity allows RCE photodetectors to be made thinner and therefore faster, while simultaneously increasing the quantum efficiency at the resonant wavelengths.
+In RCE photodetectors, the active device structure of a photodetector is placed inside a Fabry–Pérot interferometer.
+This interferometer has two parallel surfaces between which a selected wavelength of light can resonate, amplifying the optical field.
+While the active device structure of RCE detectors is similar to that of conventional photodetectors, the amplification effect of the optical cavity allows RCE photodetectors to be made thinner and therefore faster, while simultaneously increasing the quantum efficiency at the resonant wavelengths.

 Advantages

 The quantum efficiency of conventional detectors is dominated by the optical absorption (electromagnetic radiation) of the semiconductor material.
-For the semiconductors with low absorption coefficients, a thicker absorption region is required to achieve higher quantum efficiency, but at the cost of the signal-processing bandwidth of photodetectors.
+For semiconductors with low absorption coefficients, a thicker absorption region is required to achieve adequate quantum efficiency, but at the cost of the signal-processing bandwidth of the photodetector.

-A RCE detector improves the bandwidth significantly.
+An RCE detector can have significantly higher bandwidth than a conventional detector.
 The constructive interference of a Fabry–Pérot cavity enhances the optical field inside the photodetector at the resonance wavelengths to achieve a quantum efficiency of close to unity.
-Moreover, the optical cavity makes the RCE detectors wavelength selective.
-This makes RCE photodetectors attractive for low crosstalk wavelength demultiplexing.
-Improved quantum efficiency gives less power consumption.
-Higher bandwidth gives faster operation.
+Moreover, the optical cavity makes the RCE detectors wavelength selective, making RCE photodetectors a viable option for low crosstalk wavelength demultiplexing.
+Improved quantum efficiency reduces power consumption, while higher bandwidth translates to faster operation.

 The RCE photodetectors have both wavelength selectivity and high-speed response making them ideal for wavelength division multiplexing applications.
 Optical modulators situated in an optical cavity require fewer quantum wells to absorb the same fraction of the incident light and can therefore operate at lower voltages.
 In the case of emitters, the cavity modifies the spontaneous emission of light-emitting diodes (LED) improving their spectral purity and directivity.

-Thus, optical communication systems can perform much faster, with more bandwidth and can become more reliable.
+Optical communication systems can perform much faster, with more bandwidth and can become more reliable.
 Camera sensors could give more resolutions, better contrast ratios and less distortion.
-For these reasons, RCE devices can be expected to play a growing role in optoelectronics over the coming years.
+For these reasons, RCE devices can be expected to play a growing role in optical electronics over the coming years.